 Can you jump-start an electric car?

-The short answer to this question is ‘yes’ – you can jump-start an electric car.
+The short answer to our title question is ‘yes’ – you can jump-start an electric car.
 However, the chances of you ever needing to do so are slim.

-A lot of people are unaware that the vast majority of electric cars have two batteries: a large lithium-ion battery for powering the electric motor (or motors), and a traditional 12-volt battery that is used for sending power to the accessories.
+Many people don’t realise that the vast majority of electric cars have two batteries: a large lithium-ion battery for powering the electric motor (or motors), plus a traditional 12-volt battery that is used for sending power to accessories.
 These lead-acid batteries are also found in traditional petrol and diesel cars.

-They work in much the same way, too: kick-starting the electric motor into action and powering systems like the climate control, central locking, infotainment system, lights, windscreen wipers and instrument panel.
+They work in much the same way, too: kick-starting the electric motor into action and powering systems like the air conditioning, central locking, infotainment system, lights, windscreen wipers and instrument panel.
 Crucially, they also deliver the power that facilitates the charging of the lithium-ion battery.
 In other words, they’re an essential part of an electric vehicle.

 Electric car start button

 Regular use and long trips will keep the 12-volt battery in good condition.
-It’s likely to lose charge after two to three weeks of inactivity, although Vauxhall says there will be sufficient energy remaining even after six weeks at a standstill.
+It’s likely to lose charge after two to three weeks of inactivity, although Vauxhall says its EVs will retain sufficient energy even after six weeks at a standstill.

-It’s important to remember that short journeys with lots of the accessories in use will put a strain on any car’s 12-volt battery, though.
+It’s important to remember that short journeys with lots of the accessories in use (e.g. music on and the heater blasting) will put a strain on any car’s 12-volt battery, though.

-In February 2024, the Association of Fleet Professionals (AFL) warned fleet managers that the 12-volt battery on electric vans may unexpectedly go flat, leaving them unable to start their vehicle.
-A month later, Start Rescue said electric car owners should ‘look after the 12-volt battery to avoid one of the most common causes of call-outs’.
+Last year, the Association of Fleet Professionals (AFL) warned fleet managers that the 12-volt battery on electric vans may unexpectedly go flat, leaving them unable to start their vehicle.
+Start Rescue also advised electric car owners to ‘look after the 12-volt battery to avoid one of the most common causes of call-outs’.

 How to jump-start an electric car